YusafS94/fightertrax/README.md

 # FighterTrax

 This is an app created by me, Yusaf Saddiq, as part of the assignment for the Advanced Front-End Web Development module in year 4 of my Web Programming course at the University of Huddersfield.
+For this app I achieved a 90% grade.

 ## How to start app